hivepro/hivepro/Configure-Integrations.md

 ## Configure Integrations

-Optionally add any number of Integrations to HivePro Projects.
+Within the Project Details page for a Project within the HivePro Web Application, you may optionally add any number of Integrations to HivePro Projects.

 <br>**_NOTE:_** You may add multiple Third-Party Projects of the same Product to a HivePro Project, and the same Third-Party Projects may be associated with any number of HivePro Projects.

 ### GitHub
-- Within the Project Details page for a Project within the HivePro Web Application, click **Add Integration**
+- Click **Add Integration**
 - For **Type**, select **SourceControl**
 - For **Product**, select **GitHub**
 - Enter the **Server URL** (hostname / IP, and port if applicable; or "https://github.com")